SkwalExe/dtodo/README.md

-  pa, printall   - Print all daily todo lists l, list monday - Define what todo list to perform the action on rl, removelist - Remove a daily todo list h, help        - Print this help message ━━━━━━━━━━━━━━━━━
+  pa, printall   - Print all daily todo lists l, list monday - Define what todo list to perform the action on rl, removelist - Remove a daily todo list uaa, undoallall - Undo all tasks in all daily todo lists h, help        - Print this help message ━━━━━━━━━━━━━━━━━
 ```